Thursday, November 9, 2017

 - Advocating for effective employment services and financing

-CEU approval pending for Social Work, Case Management (CCM), and Certified Rehabilitation Counselors (CRC).
+CEU approval of 5.5 hours for Certified Rehabilitation Counselors (CRC).

 Hear From Our National Experts: